 The previous tips from my slow cooker nihari recipe are still applicable in this recipe.
 Here are a few FAQs plus some new tricks I’ve tried & learned!

-- Using bones alongside the meat will enhance the flavor (a nice compensation for cooking it quickly in the Instant Pot).
+- Using bones alongside the beef will enhance the flavor (a nice compensation for cooking it quickly in the Instant Pot).
 I’ve included 1/3 lb, but feel free to use more if desired.

 - After several experiments, I figured out how to make the BEST gluten-free version of nihari.
 You simply dry roast Brown Rice Flour OR Sorghum flour for 4-5 minutes over low-medium heat and use it as a substitute for atta flour.
 Dry roasting it deeply enhances the flavor and pretty much replicates the atta version.
 Try it with my gluten-free no-yeast naan!

 - If you want to double this recipe, double the ingredients and increase the time of sautéing the onions and meat, but pressure cook for the same time.